loopwerk/Saga/README.md

 }

 // SiteMetadata is given to every RenderingContext.
-// You can put whatever you want in here. struct SiteMetadata: Metadata {
+// You can put whatever properties you want in here. struct SiteMetadata: Metadata {
   let url: URL
   let name: String